Understanding Credit When Shopping For Mortgage

 Here are the three major credit bureaus who are in charge of issuing credit scores to borrowers:

-Of the three credit scores, all mortgage lenders will use the middle credit score of the borrowers to process the mortgage loan.
+Of the three credit scores, all lenders will use the middle credit score of the borrowers to process the mortgage loan.

 Here is a loan scenario on how lenders use the middle credit score in qualifying borrowers:

-- For example: If a client has credit scores of 620, 650 and 700
+- If a client has credit scores of 620, 650 and 700

-The middle score must be at least 620 for most loan programs and lenders.
+The middle score must be at least 620 for most loan programs and lenders:

-- Credit scores fluctuate and many lenders will have a tool called FICO Analyzer which will render potential credit score improvements once you enter a borrowers tri-merger credit report and credit scores.
+- FICO Simulator will render potential credit score improvements of borrowers tri-merger credit report and credit scores

 What Is A Credit Score Analyzer?